Chromatic splitting for the $K(2)$-local sphere at $p=2$: Height cohomology calculations

-A key input for our main result on the homotopy type of $L_{K(1)}L_{K(2)}S^0$ is the exact nilpotence order of the class $\myoneb=\myoneb_2 \in H^1(\GG_2,\FF_2)$.
+A key input for our main result on the homotopy type of $L_{K(1)}L_{K(2)}S^0$ is the exact nilpotence order of the class $\myoneb=\myoneb_2 \in H_c^1(\GG_2,\FF_2)$.
 The following is a preliminary step.
-The final result is below in \fullref{prop:b0cubedbig}.
+The final result is below in \Cref{prop:b0cubedbig}.

-\begin{prop} Let $\myoneb \in H^1(\SS_2^1,\FF_2)$ be the restriction of $\myoneb \in H^1(\GG_2,\FF_2)$.
-Then $\myoneb^2 \ne 0$ and $\myoneb^3 =0$ in $H^\ast(\SS_2^1,\FF_2)$. \end{prop}
+\begin{prop} Let $\myoneb \in H_c^1(\SS_2^1,\FF_2)$ be the restriction of $\myoneb \in H_c^1(\GG_2,\FF_2)$.
+Then $\myoneb^2 \ne 0$ and $\myoneb^3 =0$ in $H_c^\ast(\SS_2^1,\FF_2)$. \end{prop}